 May still brings a high chance of rainfall in Iceland, and therefore it’s very important to come prepared.
-It’s highly recommended to bring along a high-quality rain resistant jacket for your trip.
+It’s highly recommended to bring along a high-quality rain-resistant jacket for your trip.
 You’ll also want to make sure you bring along a warm hat and a pair of gloves to keep your hands warm and dry.

 If you’re planning to journey outdoors, make sure you pack a pair of lightweight outdoor pants to keep you dry during your time outside.
-Normal pants such as jeans or chinos also work well, and are a good idea if you’ll be spending some time in the city, such as Reykjavík.
+Normal pants such as jeans or chinos also work well and are a good idea if you’ll be spending some time in the city, such as Reykjavík.

-Each and every month in Iceland is the perfect month to pack a swimsuit to enjoy both the inside thermal baths, or the natural thermal baths that are scattered throughout Iceland.
-You probably shouldn’t be jumping into the Atlantic ocean at any point of time during your trip, but nothing will warm you up more than jumping into a hot warm thermal spring on a mild April day.
+Each and every month in Iceland is the perfect month to pack a swimsuit to enjoy both the inside thermal baths or the natural thermal baths that are scattered throughout Iceland.
+You probably shouldn’t be jumping into the Atlantic ocean at any point in time during your trip, but nothing will warm you up more than jumping into a hot warm thermal spring on a mild April day.

 If you’re planning on doing some hiking, a pair of proper hiking boots will come necessary to navigate the terrain.
 Hiking trousers which zip on and off are quite versatile and come in handy as they allow you to easily adjust according to the current weather.

-Don’t worry if you forgot extra warm clothes - you can always pick-up a handmade Icelandic wool sweater, known as Lopapeysa, which is the perfect piece for your wardrobe for those cooler spring evenings.
+Don’t worry if you forgot extra-warm clothes - you can always pick-up a handmade Icelandic wool sweater, known as Lopapeysa, which is the perfect piece for your wardrobe for those cooler spring evenings.

 Driving in May

 Many of Iceland's roads, especially mountain and highland roads will still partially be closed during the month of May, with those becoming more and more accessible towards the later days of the month.
-Nonetheless, the Ring Road will be accessible and if you’re planning to visit the South Coast, or Snæfellsnes Peninsula, then you’re in luck as these are generally easily accessible during May.
+Nonetheless, the Ring Road will be accessible and if you’re planning to visit the South Coast or Snæfellsnes Peninsula, then you’re in luck as these are generally easily accessible during May.

-You’ll also be able to travel to Northern Iceland by vehicle, if you wish to check out Akureyri or Mývatn.
-During the spring months, there’s always a small chance of snow, so for all months outside of summer, it’s recommended to rent a four-wheel drive vehicle for the safest possible driving experience.
+You’ll also be able to travel to Northern Iceland by vehicle if you wish to check out Akureyri or Mývatn.
+During the spring months, there’s always a small chance of snow, so for all months outside of summer, it’s recommended to rent a four-wheel-drive vehicle for the safest possible driving experience.

 Potential Storms & Driving Conditions

-Driving during the month of May presents less challenges compared with the winter months.
+Driving during the month of May presents fewer challenges compared with the winter months.
 There is a small chance of snow during the month of day, so non-experienced winter drivers don’t need to be as concerned with winter driving conditions in most cases.
 All main roads will generally be fully accessible to Iceland's main attractions.

 Road.is is an excellent resource to keep on hand to stay up-to-date with current conditions.
 SafeTravel.is comes as another highly recommended resource providing alerts, preparation methods for the outdoors, and all-around travel advice for having a safe trip when in Iceland.

-It’s also recommended to utilize the 112 Iceland App, just as an option in case you get stuck at some point and require being rescued.
 It’s best to avoid any type of dangerous situation, and although driving in Iceland can be both very rewarding and safe, you need to be fully prepared and have a well-planned route.
 Along with this, you must stay up to date on current conditions, as they can change very quickly.